ibm-cloud-docs/hpc-ibm-spectrumlsf/web-service-config-openldap.md

 # Configuring the LSF client using OpenLDAP
 {: #config-openldap}

-To configure Web Services client with OpenLDAP users, enable LDAP support in a new LSF cluster or integrate your existing LDAP server with the LSF Cluster by following these documents.
+To configure Web Services client with OpenLDAP users, enable LDAP support in a new LSF cluster or integrate your existing LDAP server with the LSF cluster by following the [Using OpenLDAP with the deployed environment](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-about-openldap) document.

 1. Connect to the LSF management node through SSH.
 The details are available in the Schematics log output with the `connect_to_web_services` variable.